Maxximo88/Deepin_Linux/README.md

 Una volta scaricati, cliccateci col destro ed in proprietà rendeteli eseguibili come programma, dopodiché eseguiteli dal terminale con un doppio-click.
 -------------------------------------

-This is my personal folder for Deepin Scripts
+This is my personal folder for Deepin scripts.
 I'm Massimo, the italian translator of Deepin, and you know..I'm not a Dev, so please help me to improve my work!

 I made two different script: